-Stormwater Monitoring Gaps

-There is currently limited PCB monitoring data for unregulated and NPDES- regulated stormwater from all jurisdictions within the Chesapeake Bay watershed.
+Monitoring Gaps: There is currently limited PCB monitoring data for unregulated and NPDES-regulated stormwater from all jurisdictions within the Chesapeake Bay watershed.
 Jurisdictions which have already developed TMDLs to address PCB impairments have estimated loads for unregulated and NPDES-regulated stormwater using in-stream PCB monitoring data.
-VA has also conducted PCB monitoring of stormwater from NPDES industrial facilities.
+In VA, permittees have conducted PCB monitoring of stormwater from NPDES industrial facilities.
 However, TMDL programs in general have limited resources to conduct outfall monitoring for NPDES regulated stormwater dischargers and thus apply a watershed scale approach to estimate these loads.

-Except for very few industrial MS4 stormwater permittees, NPDES regulated stormwater dischargers in all Bay jurisdictions are not currently required to monitor for PCBs under any permit category.
+Except for very few municipal, industrial, or MS4 stormwater permittees, NPDES regulated stormwater dischargers in most Bay jurisdictions are not currently required to monitor for PCBs under any permit category.
 Without this information it is not feasible for TMDL programs to estimate loads from specific dischargers to identify sources of PCBs that require reductions as well as to track-down sources of PCB contamination within the watershed.
 High resolution/low detection limit data is needed as demonstrated in the Delaware Bay TMDL where such data was critical to target PCB reductions.

-Stormwater Regulatory Gaps

-Transformers that are currently in operation containing PCB concentrations less than 50 ppm are categorized as PCB-free and do not require removal.
+Regulatory Gaps: Transformers and other electrical equipment that contain PCBs remain in operation.
 These transformers have the potential to release PCBs during failure and to contaminate stormwater at levels that may impact water quality.
+Bulk products such as paints and caulks also release PCBs to stormwater.
 While not necessarily indicating any needed changes, NPDES regulated stormwater dischargers do not currently have effluent concentration limits for PCBs in their permits.
-All Bay jurisdictions have adopted human health criterion to prevent potential carcinogenic impacts from the consumption of fish.
-However, this criterion is currently only applicable to ambient waters.
+There is a need to determine whether there is an opportunity to modify EPA's proposed Multi-sector General Permit for Industrial Stormwater for 2020 to more effectively address PCBs.
+All Bay jurisdictions have adopted human health criteria to prevent potential carcinogenic impacts from the consumption of fish.
+However, these criteria are currently only applicable to ambient waters.

-Stormwater Programmatic Gaps

-PMPs are required to address PCB load reductions from unregulated and NPDES regulated stormwater that have been allocated through TMDL development.
-Currently no jurisdiction within the Bay has begun implementing TMDLs to reduce these loads.
+Programmatic Gaps: PMPs are required to address PCB load reductions from unregulated and NPDESregulated stormwater that have been allocated through TMDL development.
+Currently no jurisdiction within the Bay watershed has begun implementing TMDLs to reduce these loads.
 A PMP framework should include an approach for identifying sources of contamination within the watershed which contribute PCBs to unregulated and NPDES regulated stormwater and provide guidance on best management practices (BMPs) and treatment technology for controlling or reducing sources of PCBs.